 Wait.
 This isn’t the best part.

 The best part is that now you can share this blueprint with anyone be it your officemate or a distributed team member from another part of the world.
-You can work together to refine it, show to your clients, export both to PDF and PNG.
+You can work together to refine it, show to your clients, export to PDF, CSV, PNG, and PPTX.

 Don’t forget that with a multitude of customizable sections you can turn your service blueprint into a true masterpiece.